-Today we have published a decision to establish a Capacity Market Advisory Group ("CMAG").
+This guidance is published to accompany our decision to establish the Capacity Market Advisory Group ("CMAG").
 The process allows stakeholders to submit change proposals to CMAG or directly to Ofgem.
 Our view is that change proposals will benefit from CMAG analysis and hence we may refer change proposals submitted to us to CMAG.